doctorfree/DoctorFreeScripts/markdown/gh_get_latest.1.md

 attempts to locate any platfrom-specific release assets.
 Platforms supported include Arch Linux, Ubuntu, Raspberry Pi OS, CentOS, Fedora, and RPM or Debian based systems.

+*gh_get_latest* uses the Github API to access projects hosted on Github unless the `-L` argument is provided which indicates use the Gitlab API to access projects hosted on Gitlab.

 # COMMAND LINE OPTIONS